ConnorLacy/shiny-mirror/README.md

 ***
 # Flow
   - Application is written in TypeScript.
-  - Custom ESLint rules used for linting code during development in VSCode.
+  - Custom ESLint rules used for linting code during development in VSCode & Git Actions
-  - TS-node compiles TS into JS executable by Node
+  - TS-node runs TSC.
+TSC is compiler generating executable for Node.
+Node then executes.
-  - Babel converts modern ES syntax into common JS for browser compatibility
-  - Webpack bundles assets for delivery to browser
+  - Webpack starts compiling files.
+When encounters .tsx/.ts files, hands off to babel (using babel-loader) to transpile to common-js, then hands back to webpack for compilation.

 ***
 # Directory